 A Growing Opportunity for Our Community

-While working hard to clean the air, the giant sequoia will also make our community more attractive, livable and prosperous.
-They will be planted in our shared public areas such as parks and street medians, as well as in private spaces like schools, local businesses and homes.
+While working hard to clean the air, the giant sequoia also make our community more attractive, livable and prosperous.
+They were planted in shared public areas such as parks and street medians, as well as in private spaces like schools, local businesses and homes.